eslamedhat/XDomain/README.md

 * Nmap scan against every subdomain.
 * Generate a quick HTML report.

+In the conf.py, you will be able to control the used tools and the Nmap ports.

 I was working on a bigger tool, but I didn't have time to continue it.
 I will try to add more stuff in the future.

+Things that might be added in the future:
+* Auto directory/file bruteforce.
+* waybackurls
+* Auto crawler.
+* Auto scanner for different type of vulnerabilities.

 Please let me know your suggestions.
 Enjoy! :D